bishopcurtisj/honeybee/docs/TO-DO.md

 	- [x] Track and append trades from each repetition
 - [x] Calculate utility for each trade.
 	- [x] Decide how to calculate profit from each trade, what is the "true" value that they are being judged on?
 Average price or Last price?
-- [x] Revisit RL information policy
+- [x] Fix RL information policy so that it correctly handles being handed multiple agents.
+Copy NN implementation.
+	- [ ] Parallelize
+	- [x] Uncomment it from registry once done.
 - [ ] Add ability for Neural Network to set spread
 	- [ ] For now just using a dummy approach, will refactor once I decide how I want to approach this.

 ### Bayesians